SaberVM/SaberVM/THEORY.md

 Note that morphisms a user might want in $T$ have to be CPS-converted to get the corresponding morphisms in $C$, if that morphism isn't accessible via the denotations of the opcodes.
 This CPS conversion is very different from the stackification transformation to produce the opcodes of $C$ from morphisms in $T$, and affects the type signature and way of calling the morphism a lot.

+TODO: Reformalize these ugly type-lists into the proper monoidal category representing them, where types become morphisms and list appending becomes morphism composition.
+These type-list-transforming opcodes I've just formalized are then transforming morphisms in that monoidal category.
+Maybe they could just be Kleisli 2-cells but I'm not sure if that's valid yet; more research required.
+This would make it harder to have a list in a type, which is fine for (co)products but complicates exponentials.
+Maybe this isn't worth it, unless something very clean appears.

 TODO: regions!
 Or more generally, a better formalization of the monad $M$, that can lead to a memory safety proof for SaberVM regions.